Looking to expand or start a new business in Glendale?

 7. Website and Publications

-This year, Glendale refreshed its website to ensure an interactive and friendly online relationship with the community.
+Glendale's website offers an interactive and friendly online relationship with the community.
 A monthly electronic newsletter also delivers important City news to the public.

 8. Regional Collaboration